 - reach out to new and diverse audiences

 - explore and implement new programs and partnerships made possible by the new location.

 An agency fund of $400,000 at the Greater Worcester Community Foundation will

 - establish a crucial baseline of financial sustainability

 - allow ArtsWorcester to focus on the future

 - protect the new capital investment

 - and provide a vehicle for future gifts.

-Thanks to gifts by foundations, individuals, and board members, we have already raised seventy percent of the total goal.
+Thanks to gifts and pledges made by foundations, individuals, and the Massachusetts Cultural Facilities Funds, we have already raised over one million dollars.
 We ask you to join us to celebrate high-quality, contemporary art in our city, and to ensure its future.
 Please support Framing the Future to secure ArtsWorcester as a vibrant part of our re-imagined downtown.

 We thank all who have pledged to Framing The Future so far, our board of directors, and the campaign committee: